stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 uniform.load(Matrix.IDENTITY);
 ```

-Note that we are using a buffer that is visible to the host (i.e. the application) which is less efficient than a device-local buffer - eventually the matrix will be updated every frame (for the rotation) so a device-local / staging buffer buffer would just add extra complexity and overhead.
+Note that we are using a buffer that is visible to the host (i.e. the application) which is less efficient than a device-local buffer - eventually the matrix will be rotated every frame so a device-local / staging buffer buffer would just add extra complexity and overhead.

 Next we add a second binding to the descriptor set layout for the uniform buffer: